 This is a guest post from Steve Martile, a life coach and the author of the personal-growth blog Freedom Education.
-Here he describes a budgeting system that actually reminds me of Elizabeth Warren’s balanced money formula, but with a little more detail.
+Here he describes a money jar system for budgeting that actually reminds me of Elizabeth Warren’s balanced money formula, but with a little more detail.

 Managing money doesn’t restrict freedom — it creates freedom.

-That’s probably not the first time you’ve heard this.
-If you want to create financial abundance, you’ve got to start managing your money.
-I started doing so in 2006 after reading T. Harv Eker’s Secrets of the Millionaire Mind [J.D.'s review].
+While that’s probably not the first time you’ve heard this, you’ve got to start managing your money if you want to create financial abundance.
+I started doing so in 2006 after reading T. Harv Eker’s Secrets of the Millionaire Mind [J.D.’s review].

 Then we started using the JARS money management system discussed in Secrets of the Millionaire Mind.
-What are the JARS?
+And what are the JARS?
 The JARS are just that: plastic jars.
 Here’s a photo of my jars from my home office:

 The jars themselves aren’t actually that important.
 What’s more important is the money management system behind them.
 We actually bought the JARS as a visual reminder of where to put our money when we manage it.
 But we manage it from a set of bank accounts.

 Managing your money reaps rewards

 Once we started to manage our money, I sold the 350Z.
 After our first year, without any significant change in our income and all expenses being treated equal, our net worth increased by a surprising 45%.
 When we learned how to apply this system we realized it was very simple and it didn’t require a lot of our time.